-The Attorneys at Pope McMillan are experienced North Carolina personal injury attorneys who represent the rights of those injured in Statesville and other areas of North Carolina.
+The Attorneys at Pope McMillan, P.A. are experienced North Carolina personal injury attorneys who represent the rights of those injured in Statesville and other areas of North Carolina.

 A personal injury claim provides a legal method for those who experience bodily harm caused by another’s “negligence” to recover compensation.
 Each person owes a duty of care to others.
 Any person, corporation, or entity can be negligent if they breach that duty of care.
 Negligent parties are, therefore, legally liable for any injuries caused by their negligence.